Luca-Engel/Luca-Engel/README.md

 Welcome to my GitHub profile!
 I'm Luca Engel, a passionate software developer.
 I love exploring new technologies and creating innovative solutions to solve problems.
-Currently, I am working on an exciting Android app called [jass-entials](#jass-entials-work-in-progress), which allows users to play different jass variations such as Sidi Barrani, Schieber, and Coiffeur.
+Currently, I am working on an exciting Android app called [jass-entials](#jass-entials-work-in-progress), which allows its users to play different jass variations such as Sidi Barrani, Schieber, and Coiffeur.
 <br> You can find my GitHub page [here](https://luca-engel.github.io/Luca-Engel/).

 ## Programming Languages in Which I Am Proficient: